Ilyas355/Task-Manager/README.md

 <br>

 ### Site Goals
-* Provide a simple application that allows the user to add tasks and keep track of all tasks, the last task, completed tasks, incomplete tasks, due tasks, and past-due tasks.
+* Provide a simple application that allows the user to add tasks to a spreadsheet and manage those tasks which are divided into the following filters when viewing: all tasks, the last task set, complete tasks, incomplete tasks, due tasks, and past-due tasks.
 <br>

 ### User stories